DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentFormOpening.md

 ---
 ---
 ##### shortDescription
-A function that is executed to customize an appointment details form before it is opened.
+A function that is executed before an appointment details form is opened.
+Use this function to customize the form.

 ##### param(e): Object
 Information about the event.